How Families Are Affected By A Patient’s Schizophrenia

 Action Plan For Talking To Your Loved One

-It can be scary to deal with suspicions of schizophrenia in a loved one, but it does help to have an action plan for addressing your concerns for him or her.
+It can be scary to deal with suspicions of schizophrenia in a loved one, but it does help to have an action plan for addressing your concerns for them.
 If you feel a loved one may be suffering from schizophrenia, follow this action plan:

 - Find peer support.
-If you noticed a change in the disposition of the patient, it is likely others have noticed as well.
+If you noticed a change in the disposition of your loved one, it is likely others have noticed as well.
 Ask your trusted friends and family for some support as you learn to cope with your loved one’s struggles.

 - Approach patiently and sensitively.
-The patient probably knows something is wrong.
-He or she may be afraid or ashamed of what they are going through.
-Approach the situation sensitively and create a safe and supportive space for the patient.
+Your loved one probably knows something is wrong.
+They may be afraid or ashamed of what they are going through.
+Approach the situation sensitively and create a safe and supportive space for them.